The best places to save your money: Money market accounts, savings accounts and CDs

 Once the account is open, you cannot withdraw your money until the selected amount of time has passed.
 If you do, you usually have to pay a penalty fee.
 In exchange for this loss in flexibility, banks tend to offer higher interest rates on CDs than on other accounts.

 Most CDs offer fixed rates throughout their term.
 Once you lock in your interest rate, it won’t change, making CDs good for savers who want a guarantee that their interest rate won’t drop.
 However, if market rates rise, the money in the CD will be stuck at a lower rate, which can make long-term CDs a risk.

 A money market account differs from a CD in that the money market account has checking account features.
 For instance, you can usually write checks from it.
 You may also get a debit card.
 Additionally, a CD is a time-deposit account, while a money market account isn’t.

 Typically, a money market account pays less than a CD because a CD requires you to keep your cash in the account for a set period of time.
 Some of the top money market accounts earn up to 0.60 APY, according to Bankrate, while some three-year CDs pay up to 1.10 percent.
 Money market accounts with higher yields typically require you to maintain a higher balance.

 The primary differences between money market accounts and savings accounts are their flexibility and fee structures.

 The other difference is that savings accounts are generally much easier and less expensive to open.
-Many savings accounts have no or low minimum balances and fees that range from easy to avoid to non-existent.
+Many savings accounts have no or low minimum balances and low or no fees.
 Many money market accounts have much higher minimum balance requirements and monthly fees.
 This makes them more popular with people who have larger balances and who want the flexibility to make large purchases.

 Pros and cons of money market accounts, savings accounts and CDs